 Why We Do Not Check Air Conditioners in the Winter

 Inspecting and servicing your air conditioning and heating equipment twice a year, in the spring and fall, is a best practice especially in the Houston and surrounding area.
-Routine maintenance can save you a surprise breakdown when it’s the least convenient.
+Routine HVAC maintenance can save you a surprise breakdown when it’s the least convenient.
 And we all know that is usually at night, with company in town, or our personal favorite, over a holiday weekend.
 Believe it or not, air conditioners should not be inspected too early in the season when it is cold because it could harm your HVAC system and cause unnecessary repairs.

 How Cold is Too Cold?

 If the temperature is less than about 65 degrees Fahrenheit, it is not a good idea to operate an air conditioner.
 The reason is tied to how your air conditioner works.
 In a nutshell, when it’s too cold, setting your system to run even colder to “test” it can cause refrigerant to back up where it shouldn’t be, potentially damaging equipment.
 This is never an issue when an air conditioner is running during warm weather.